shrutityagi4102/ELECTRICITYBILLCALCULATOR/README.md

 1. Start
 2. Create a class to calculate the electricity bill
-   a.
-Declare a variable to store the calculated bill
+   - Declare a variable to store the calculated bill
-   b.
-Create a function to calculate the electricity bill
-       i.
-If units consumed < 100: bill = units*1.20
+   - Create a function to calculate the electricity bill -- If units consumed < 100: bill = units*1.20
-       ii.
-If 100 < units consumed < 300: bill = (units*1.20) + (units-100)*2
+       -- If 100 < units consumed < 300: bill = (units*1.20) + (units-100)*2
-       iii.
-If units consumed > 300: bill = (100*1.20) + (200 *2) + (units-300)*3
+       -- If units consumed > 300: bill = (100*1.20) + (200 *2) + (units-300)*3
 3. Create a child class inherited from the above class (parent class)
-   a.
-Declare a variable to store the units
+   - Declare a variable to store the units
-   b.
-Take the number of units consumed from the user
+   - Take the number of units consumed from the user
-   c.
-Create an object of the class ComputeElectricityBill
+   - Create an object of the class ComputeElectricityBill
-   d.
-Call the function to calculate the electricity bill, which belongs to the parent class
+   - Call the function to calculate the electricity bill, which belongs to the parent class
-   e.
-Display the calculated electricity bill
+   - Display the calculated electricity bill

 ## Class Diagram